seyedmajidazimi/skyscapes-dataset/README.md

 TUM Profile: Technical University of Munich (TUM): https://www.bgu.tum.de/lmf/azimi/

-## Acknowledgment to Ternow AI
+## Acknowledgment to Torno AI
-We appreciate the help of Ternow AI GmbH https://ternow.ai for its assistance with the annotation process to achieve very high-quality, inexpensive, safe and fast annotation data.
+We appreciate the help of Torno AI GmbH https://torno.tech for its assistance with the annotation process to achieve very high-quality, inexpensive, safe and fast annotation data.

 ### Bibtex
 If you use SkyScapes dataset in your research, please star the project and consider citing: